mimblewimble/grin-rfcs/text/0000-deprecate-http-tx.md

 - Will the adoption of this RFC cause an unacceptable loss of support from existing adopting services?

 - Will deprecating HTTP(S) grow or reduce adoption in the next 6-12 months?
 1-3 years?
 5-10 years?

-- Should sending to non-onion addresses via `grin-wallet send -d` be blocked once HTTP(S) is fully deprecated or should it only prompt a warning as written above?

 # Future possibilities
 [future-possibilities]: #future-possibilities